bclynch/decorasaurus/README.md

 ## Todos
+- Fusion Remix
+    - Seems a bit delayed with populating the poster preview.
+Maybe try a subscription
+    - Seems like it prefers making a square, but you can stretch it back to its desired orientation and it seems like it doesn't stretch too bad
+    - Keeping it 600px for now, but takes a while.
+Consider making it work server side for mobile devices?
+Try smaller and see if it still looks okay
+    - Need to work on getting the dimensions right depending on what orientation we are using
+    - Add to cart was jacked up
 - On add to cart work
     - Custom product thoughts https://forum.moltin.com/t/raise-the-maximum-limit-of-child-products-number/618/5
     - To send back the poster probably need to package it up as a png so we can include custom background and all and send back as a blob.
 Can use domtoimage to create a blob then send on back. - check